Families urged to keep following the rules and stay safe this half term

 - The Reading Agency has a Winter Mini Challenge which challenges children to read at least three books by Friday 19 February.
 If they review the books online, children unlock limited edition virtual badges and a special certificate

-- Wiltshire libraries have recordings of story times, author talks and craft activities
+- Wiltshire libraries have recording of story times, author talks and craft activities

 - A number of Wiltshire Council libraries are offering an order and collect service with bookable computers for essential use